 Expatriates have unique and serious consideration when choosing both an expatriate insurance provider and a plan to cover themselves and their families.
 There are a variety of international health, travel, and trip insurance plans.
 For this sections, we will focus on International Health and Medical plans that are especially important for expatriates.
-Specifically, this section provides detailed information on global medical coverage for expatriates living abroad for multiple years.
+Specifically, this section provides detailed information on expat healthcare coverage for expatriates living abroad for multiple years.

 Expatriate Health Insurance Plans

 Many expats are not covered under a corporate or group health plan.
 For those individuals (or families), an international health plan should be purchased.
 These policies provide either worldwide or regional medical coverage and also can include components of trip insurance, evacuation services, and repatriation benefits.
 The best providers have global networks of healthcare providers which you can access and will “direct-pay” to hospitals & caregivers.

 How Much do Expatriate Plans Cost

 Premium, or cost, calculations are typically based on a policyholders country of origin, age, medical history and country of coverage.
 Typically plans will offer two areas of cover; a) Worldwide, excluding the USA or, the more comprehensive option, b) Worldwide coverage.
 Other companies may have separate pricing by region and will possibly exclude certain areas of high risk.
 Providers are looking at both the risks associated with living in certain areas and the costs of healthcare in those areas when determining the price.
 Most providers will rank countries by the cost of medical care and will adjust premiums accordingly.

 Expat Healthcare – Portability and Maintenance of Cover